Mathématique: Chapter 61

 “What?”

 “Are they trying to abduct me?
-Or are you speaking from personal experience?
-Or are you generalizing to a hypothetical ‘you’?”
+Are you speaking from personal experience?
+Are you generalizing to a hypothetical ‘you’?”

 “Oh, um, all three.
-But, to highlight what’s important, they’re definitely trying to abduct you.
+But, to highlight what’s important: they’re definitely trying to abduct you.
 Right now.
-Actually, presuming you want to stay free and clear, there are two sets of people trying to abduct you.
+If you wanna get technical, there are two sets of people trying to abduct you.
 The Space Pirates and the Air Force.
 They’re the ones cosplaying as James Bond tonight.
 That’s fun.”
 Dale, peering out over the top of the piano, lifted his eyebrows, clearly impressed.
 “They look really good.
 I hope someone’s filming the Sheppard versus Telford fight that’s happening right now.
 It’s pretty epic.”

 “Sheppard is a Space Pirate?”